-Small studio monitors give you the best of both worlds.
+Small studio monitors give you more flexibility.
 High-quality sound reproduction in a compact form.
 While you’ll often find the lower frequencies to be lacking, the mids and highs can be amazing.
-Plus you can always invest in a subwoofer to improve low-end output.
+Plus, you can always invest in a subwoofer to improve low-end output.
 This is a great way to experience the sound output of larger monitors without taking up a lot of space on your work surface.

 - Flexibility is important for small studio monitors.
 Especially if you intend on using the studio monitors beyond music creation.
 Connection options like Bluetooth come in handy.
 So does easy access to volume control or front AUX input for media devices.